localz/Spots-Push-iOS-SDK/README.md

 SpotzPush.shared().enableLocationServices()
 ```

-You will only need to call this once (e.g. during app setup/introduction).
+You will only need to call this once (during app setup/introduction).

-**8. Test Push via the console**
+**7. Test Push via the console**

 Login to the [Spotz Push console](https://console.localz.io/spotz-push) to send test notifications.
 Alternatively you can access the console via our microlocation proximity platform [Spotz console](https://console.localz.io/spotz).